 How does PCR help in COVID-19 diagnosis?

-When a mucus sample containing the virus is collected, it is passed through a series of chemical solutions that remove substances such as protein and fat and isolate the RNA.
+When a virus’s mucus sample is collected, it is passed through a series of chemical solutions that remove substances such as protein and fat and isolate the RNA.
 The extracted RNA contains both the patient’s genetic material and the virus RNA.

 Review of Top 10 PCR Machines for COVID-19 Detection